Variraptor: Classification

-In 2000 Ronan Allain and Philippe Taquet named a second small theropod from the same layers: Pyroraptor.
+Le Loeuff and Buffetaut described Variraptor as a maniraptoran theropod, a member of the Dromaeosauridae.
+In 2000, Ronan Allain and Philippe Taquet named a second small theropod from the same layers: Pyroraptor.
 They also claimed that Variraptor was a nomen dubium because the type lacked any single diagnostic trait.
-Alan Turner and Peter Makovicky supported this conclusion in their 2012 review of dromaeosaurid systematics.
+In the same year, Oliver Rauhut was also doubtful of the classification of Variraptor as a dromaeosaurid and assigned it to the more inclusive Coelurosauria.

+In 2003, Allain and Pereda-Suberbiola considered Pyroraptor as the only diagnostic dromaeosaur of France and doubted the identity of Variraptor as a dromaeosaurid.
+They also questioned the associations of the referred materials, pointing out that the cervicodorsal vertebra referred to this genus is almost indistinguishable from that of Chirostenotes, a caenagnathid theropod.
+Thus, they concluded that Variraptor is probably a chimaera and a nomen dubium.
+In 2004, Mark Norell and Peter Makovicky suggested that the specimens of Variraptor show no unambiguous diagnostic features of dromaeosaurids, and that more specimens are required for confirmation of the taxon's identity.

-In 2009 Buffetaut and Phomphen Chanthasit defended the validity of Variraptor, arguing the type had a unique combination of traits.
+In 2009, Buffetaut and Phomphen Chanthasit defended the validity of Variraptor against Allain and Taquet (2000), arguing the type had a unique combination of traits.
 The lack of overlapping parts would make it impossible to establish whether Pyroraptor was a junior subjective synonym but the presence of two different types of ulna in the southern French dromaeosaurid material would indicate two separate species.

-Le Loeuff and Buffetaut described Variraptor as a maniraptoran theropod, a member of the Dromaeosauridae, and this has been commonly accepted.
-However, in 2000 Oliver Rauhut was doubtful, assigning it to the more inclusive Coelurosauria.
+However, the authors did not refute the aforementioned claim of Allain and Pereda-Suberbiola (2003).
+In their 2012 review of dromaeosaurid systematics, Alan Turner, Peter Makovicky and Mark Norell supported the conclusion by Allain and Taquet (2000).

-The only time Variraptor has been included in a phylogenetic analysis was in a study describing the troodontid Hesperornithoides, where it was recovered as the sister taxon of Bambiraptor, within an expanded Microraptoria.
+In a 2019 study describing the troodontid Hesperornithoides, Variraptor has been included in a phylogenetic analysis where it was recovered as the sister taxon of Bambiraptor, within an expanded Microraptoria.
 However, the authors of this study stated that a position within the Unenlagiidae was also possible, only requiring three extra steps in their matrix.
+In a 2022 study describing halszkaraptorine Natovenator, phylogenetic analyses recovered Variraptor within Unenlagiinae.
+In 2023, assuming that Variraptor and Pyroraptor may be valid different species, both have been recovered as dromaeosaurs, though their phylogenetic affinites and those of other deinonychosaurian theropods except for Balaur bondoc were not well established.